7-youssef/DEPI-Final_Project/README.md

 Pipeline Summary

 Our end-to-end pipeline takes raw images as input, and processes them through multiple stages of preprocessing, feature extraction, and caption generation, resulting in a descriptive caption for each image.
-Below is a visual summary of the process: